synchronizing/toolbox/README.md

 ## Using

-Toolbox follows the same pattern as of the Python Standard Library (PSL) which means that all tools are found inside package names that corresponds to that of the PSL (e.g. `asyncio`, `collections`, etc.) with only one exception (`config`).
-Check out documentation for function definitions and more details.

 ### `asyncio`

 #### [`async to_thread`](https://synchronizing.github.io/toolbox/module/asyncio.html#toolbox.asyncio.threads.to_thread)

-Runs passed function in a new thread to ensure non-blocking IO during asynchronous programming.
+Runs given function in a new thread during asynchronous IO.

 ```python
 from toolbox import to_thread